Startr4ck/CVE_lists/Ten-Agent/Only channel name distinguishes user identity, causing the interface to be called beyond authority.md

 ### Summary
-A large number of interfaces only determine user identity through the parameter channel_name without performing permission verification, resulting in a large number of unauthorized vulnerabilities
+A large number of interfaces only determine user identity through the parameter channel_name without performing permission verification
-All interfaces have not undergone permission verification, ** Allowing attackers to close other people's connections and data based on the channel name **
+**resulting in a large number of unauthorized vulnerabilities All interfaces have not undergone permission verification**

+**Allowing attackers to close other people's connections and data based on the channel name**